 Multilayered miniature bowls & vessels

-Unlike the reductive process of turning I use several different laminating techniques to build up a patterned slab from 5-10mm thick from hardwood and veneer.
+With my earlier work from 1994 through 2006 I used several different laminating techniques to build up a patterned slab from 5-10mm thick from hardwood and veneer.
 The layout can be ordered or random patterns ranging from a few accent lines to some featuring over 1,000 individual color facets per square inch.
 From this beginning slab I make a series of band saw cuts creating angled rings; when glued together they form the basic shape of a bowl, chalice or vase.
 Often the entire bowl emerges from the one slab.
-Most of the shaping is done freehand with drum and disc sanders ending on the lathe for further refining and applying a French polish finish giving them a high lustre.
+Most of the shaping is done freehand with drum and disc sanders, ending on the lathe for further refining and applying a French polish finish giving them a high lustre.
 All pieces are signed and dated.